Go slower. Get faster. Scientifically proven adaptive training method designed to help you get faster by focusing on zone training.

 Hey Garmin, Apple, and Strava: More isn’t always better

 Despite the popularity of apps from Garmin, Apple, and Strava, they all lack real incentive to manage intensity.
 In fact, quite the opposite.
 They all focus on reward systems that focus on and encourage constant improvement.
 Training for both longevity and competition doesn’t work that way.
 In fact, Strava’s fitness number will decrease after taking just ONE DAY OFF.
-Most people understand the importance of rest days for recovery.
-Apparently Strava’s algorithm doesn’t
+Most athletes understand the importance of rest days for recovery.
+Strava’s algorithm doesn’t factor in rest days as an integral part of the training process.

 From problem to solution